BTA-21/BTA-21/README.md

 - In Progress

 <h2>🏫 College Education</h2>
--mBachelor's Degree in Business Administration - CIS * In Progress
+* Bachelor's Degree in Business Administration - CIS * In Progress

 <h2> 🤳 Connect with me:</h2>